Alejogb1/job-board/blog-data/why-isnt-my-airflow-taskgroup-triggering-downstream-tasks-correctly.md

 id: "why-isnt-my-airflow-taskgroup-triggering-downstream-tasks-correctly"
 ---

-Okay, let's tackle this.
-It's a problem I’ve certainly bumped into a few times during my career, often in situations where time wasn't exactly on my side.
+,  It's a problem I’ve certainly bumped into a few times during my career, often in situations where time wasn't exactly on my side.
 The symptom—a task group not behaving as expected when triggering downstream tasks—can stem from a few core issues in Airflow.
 We'll go through those, and I'll even include some code snippets to illustrate the points better.

 My experience points to a hierarchy of potential problems.
 First, we need to be sure the task group itself is concluding successfully.
 Then, we move to its *relationship* with subsequent tasks.
 Let’s look deeper.